-Qualifying to apply for general registration
+Qualifying for general registration

 When to apply

-The Board meets to consider applications every month, and there is a cut-off date for submitting applications before each monthly Board meeting.
+The Board meets to consider applications every month.
+There is a cut-off date for submitting applications before each monthly Board meeting.
 You can ask for your application to be fast-tracked if you miss a cut-off date or want to be registered before a Board meeting.
-Fast-track processing takes up to 7 days and costs $250 in addition to standard fees.
+Fast-track processing takes up to 7 days and costs AUD$250 extra.

-How to apply and what to send the Board
+How to apply and what to send

 To apply for general registration, you must: